bongochong/CombinedPrivacyBlockLists/BLT/readmes/README-pac.md

 - Domain list subscriptions can be modified directly in the script itself.
 All of them are prepended with the `wget` command.
 You may add and remove whatever sources you wish.

+- If you don't know what you are doing and you deviate from the instructions, then you are being dumb.

 - The Windows version of this can be found here: https://github.com/bongochong/CWP-Utilities